There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 Evaluate the lists you created in steps three, four, and five.
 It’s time to put the mess in order.

 Start at the top by writing your Big Idea as a provisional headline.
-It may be useful to write down your ultimate objective from step two.
+Then, it may be useful to write down your ultimate objective from step two.

-Then, take a look at your lists and organize them into groups of similar content.
+Then, look at your lists and organize them into groups of similar content.
 For example, I could evaluate the lists and determine that there are groupings for:

 - History of Outlining